(Why Gantt Charts Don't Work)

 ✥ ✥ ✥

-There is only one time that Scrum demands an attitude of firm commitment to a specific objective: when the Developers forecast to deliver the Sprint Goal by the end of the current Sprint.
+There is only one time that Scrum demands an attitude of firm commitment to a specific objective: when the Development Team forecasts to deliver the Sprint Goal by the end of the current Sprint.
 And sound Scrum Teams, on the average, meet their forecasts for delivering the Sprint Backlog.
 The Team plans in advance to create forecasts for the next two or three Sprints, but only the current Sprint is a unit of planned achievement.
 Of course, even this plan can miss the mark due to emergent requirements, but a well-run Scrum Team delivers regularly enough on its forecast that it can be depended upon to support the business.

 Even Scrum practitioners sometimes have difficulty understanding The Spirit of the Game: that control of the Sprint lies in their hands.
 It’s easy to lose sight of the autonomy that Scrum teams enjoy when they direct their focus towards stakeholders’ expectations and to the Team’s commitments.
 The Team commits to the Sprint Goal at the beginning of the Sprint.
 Some Scrum Teams argue that they should also create a work plan that follows the original ordering of the Product Backlog Items (PBIs).
 If they do this then they argue that at the end of a Sprint that leaves some Sprint Backlog Items (SBIs) unfinished, then they can have the satisfaction of at least having completed the most important items.
-That leads to complacency: the Developers may lose their incentive to burn down the Sprint Backlog contents to zero.
+That leads to complacency: the Development Team may lose its incentive to burn down the Sprint Backlog contents to zero.
 It leads to a practice of “we commit but ...”, robs the term forecast of any attitude of commitment, and leaves the Product Owner insecure about his or her own ability to manage commitments to the market.